NGC 1055

 NGC 1055 is an edge-on spiral galaxy located in the constellation Cetus.
 The galaxy has a prominent nuclear bulge crossed by a wide, knotty, dark lane of dust and gas.
 The spiral arm structure appears to be elevated above the galaxy's plane and obscures the upper half of the bulge.
-Discovered on December 19, 1783 by William Herschel from his home in Slough England.
+It was discovered by German-British astronomer William Herschel on December 18, 1783, from his home in Slough, England.

-It is a binary system together with the bright spiral galaxy M77 (NGC 1068).
+NGC 1055 is a binary system together with the bright spiral galaxy M77 (NGC 1068).
 These two are the largest galaxies of a small galaxy group that also includes NGC 1073, and five other small irregular galaxies.

 NGC 1087, NGC 1090, and NGC 1094 appear close, but they simply appear in the field of view and are background galaxies.

-Based on the published red shift, (Hubble Constant of 62 km/s per Mpc) a rough distance estimate for NGC 1055 is 52 million light-years, with a diameter of about 115,800 light-years.
+Based on the published redshift, (Hubble Constant of 62 km/s per Mpc) a rough distance estimate for NGC 1055 is 52 million light-years, with a diameter of about 114,400 light-years.
 The separation between NGC 1055 and M77 is about 7 million light-years.

 NGC 1055 is a bright infrared and radio source, particularly in the wavelength for warm carbon monoxide.
 Astronomers believe that this results from unusually active star formation.
 It most likely has a transitional nucleus, however, there is a small chance that it could be a LINER.